-- 71. (1) An application for a refund or drawback referred to in section 67 that was rejected in terms of section 70(4)(c) on technical grounds, may be rectified and resubmitted to the customs authority. - (2) If an application referred to in subsection (1) is resubmitted to the customs authority within a period prescribed by rule from the date of rejection of the previous application, the resubmitted application must be regarded for purposes of section 69 to have been submitted on the date the previous application was submitted. - (3) A resubmitted application must be dealt with in accordance with section 70.
+71. (1) An application for a refund or drawback referred to in section 67 that was rejected in terms of section 70(4)(c) on technical grounds, may be rectified and 25 resubmitted to the customs authority.

+(2) If an application referred to in subsection (1) is resubmitted to the customs authority within a period prescribed by rule from the date of rejection of the previous application, the resubmitted application must be regarded for purposes of section 69 to have been submitted on the date the previous application was submitted.

+(3) A resubmitted application must be dealt with in accordance with section 70.

-Refunds without application
+Refund without application

-- 72. (1) The Commissioner may, despite the provisions of this Chapter requiring persons claiming refunds of duties, penalties or interest to submit applications for such refunds, issue a general directive authorising the refund without application of duties, penalties or interest paid or overpaid in such circumstances as may be specified in the directive. - (2) No general directive issued in terms of subsection (1) may authorise refunds of duties, penalties or interest paid or overpaid due to errors in tariff classification, valuation or origin.
+72. (1) The Commissioner may, despite the provisions of this Chapter requiring persons claiming refund of duties, penalties or interest to submit applications for such refunds, issue a general directive authorising the refund without application of duties, 35 penalties or interest paid or overpaid in such circumstances as may be specified in the directive.

+(2) No general directive issued in terms of subsection (1) may authorise the refund of duties, penalties or interest paid or overpaid due to errors in the tariff, valuation or origin determination or re-determination of goods.